guilhemmarchand/nmon-for-splunk/docs/hec_deployment.rst

 * **secure:** Splunk http traffic can easily be encrypted via SSL and integrated into any DMZ or similar restricted networking layer
 * **resilient and scalable:** using load balancers and multiple nodes provides resiliency and horizontal scalability
 * **network friendly:** as Web service, it can be easily used across wide networks and over the Internet
-* **easy management:** since the http input is managed on a token basis, you can easily configure different token to ingest the data into different indexes without any package modification or complexity
+* **easy management:** since the http input is managed on a token basis, you can easily configure different tokens to ingest the data into different indexes without any package modification or complexity

 *****************
 Deployment matrix